IBM-Cloud/bluetag/README.md

    $ cf push
    ```

-##### Deploy the frontend service
+## Deploy the frontend service to Bluemix
-* The Bluetag frontend is hosted on a node.js service.
-Next we will deploy the bluetag-frontend node service.
+* The Bluetag front-end is hosted on a node.js service.
+Next let's deploy the bluetag-frontend node service.

 * Update the contents of the env-config.json file under the bluetag-frontend/www/app directory to reflect the back end service URLs that were created in the previous step.